 In case the UDM receives an anonymous SUCI that does not contain the realm part, the UDM shall abort the procedure.
 If contains, the UDM authorizes the UE based on realm part of SUCI and send the anonymous SUPI and the indicator to the AUSF as described in step5.

-The anonymous SUPI shall be a NAI format as described in clause B.2.1.2.2.
+The anonymousSUCI shall be a NAI format as described in clause B.2.1.2.2.

 Editor's Note: It is FFS why the existing UDM service with mandatory IE 'Authentication method' need to be invoked for an authentication based on credentials held by an external entity.